Responding to emergency calls and attending incidents

 - The address of the incident, which may be the address of your property

-- Voice recording of all calls that are made in and out of our control room, including 999 calls
+- Voice recording of all calls made in and out of our Control room, including 999 calls

-- Victim incident information (including name, address, age, gender, telephone number, injuries, details of any medical support given)
+- Any victim incident information you give us (including name, address, age, gender, telephone number, injuries, details of any medical support given)

-*Even if you have barred the 'calling line identity' facility, your telephone number will be displayed to the operator and recorded to enable us to ascertain an approximate location of the emergency.
+*Even if you have barred the 'calling line identity' facility, your telephone number will be displayed to the operator and recorded.
+This is so we can quickly find the approximate location of the emergency you are calling from.

 Why we collect and use this information

-We collect this information to enable us to carry out our statutory duties under the Fire Services Act 2004 to respond to emergencies.
+We collect this information so we can carry out our statutory duties to respond to emergencies under the Fire Services Act 2004.

-- Provision of evidence for law enforcement investigations and court hearings, such as audio recordings or transcripts of 999 calls
+- To provide evidence for law enforcement investigations and court hearings, such as audio recordings or transcripts of 999 calls

 - To help identify and reduce the number of hoax calls and false alarms